Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/ai.md

     - `#!dae var string effect` - name of the visual effect

     !!!
 Warning
-        The function is only present in Gothic 2.
+        This function is only available in Gothic 2

 ### `AI_StopFX`
 !!! function "`AI_StopFX`"